A-F Accountability Ratings System

 - Not Rated: Data Integrity Issues indicates that data accuracy and/or integrity have compromised performance results, making it impossible to assign a rating.
 The assignment of a Not Rated: Data Integrity Issues label may be permanent or temporary pending further investigation.

-These new ratings are based on a system that uses a range of indicators to provide greater detail on the performance of a district or charter and individual campuses throughout the state.
-The performance index framework includes four areas:
+These ratings were based on a system that used a range of indicators to provide greater detail on the performance of a district or charter and individual campuses throughout the state.
+The performance index framework included four areas: